- General Instructions

 The IRS will figure the amount of any refund due the injured spouse.

-If a deduction or credit would not be allowed if you had filed a separate return, use the deduction or credit shown on your joint return and allocate that amount between you and your spouse.
+If a deduction or credit would not be allowed had you filed a separate return, use the deduction or credit shown on your joint return and allocate that amount between you and your spouse.
 An example of a deduction that is generally not allowed on a separate return is the student loan interest deduction.
 Examples of credits not allowed on a separate return are the child and dependent care credit and the American opportunity credit.
 A similar rule applies to income and deductions (such as taxable social security benefits and the IRA deduction) that are subject to special limits on a separate return.
 Use the income and deductions shown on your joint return and allocate them between you and your spouse.

 Enter only Form W-2 income on this line.
 Enter the separate income that each spouse earned.